yahavb/simple-game-server-eks/README.md

 * If an AWS Spot Instances is being used, apply [Step 3: Launch and Configure Amazon EKS Worker Nodes](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) from the guide but with Spot ASG.
 * One can use MixedInstancesPolicy where we allow EKS to opportunistically allocate compatibale spot instances for cost optimization.
 For that, one should use the cloud formation template with the following parameters:

-stackname minecraft-mix-us-west2

-clustername use the value you created in previous step

-ClusterControlPlaneSecurityGroup use the value you created in previous step

-NodeGroupName follow the name pattern from previous step

-NodeImageId ami-07af9511082779ae7 taken from https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html

-BootstrapArguments --kubelet-extra-args --node-labels=lifecycle=ondemand,title=minecraft,region=uswest2

 In our case, the Minecraft gameserver or any other gameserver exposed to the player thru ephemeral port allocated by [start.py](https://github.com/yahavb/simple-game-server-eks/blob/master/minecraft-server-image/start.py).
 Hence `ExistingNodeSecurityGroups` should be populated with the security group that allows the network access.